Capitol Hill, Salt Lake City

-View of the Utah State Capitol building looking south down State Street.
-Downtown skyscrapers are shown behind the west side of the Capitol.
-The Utah State Archive Building obstructs part of the Capitol in this view.

 Capitol Hill is a neighborhood in Salt Lake City, Utah that is defined by the Utah State Capitol.

 Geography

 The hill slopes down to the south, overlooking downtown Salt Lake City, which is why the Utah State Capitol was built there between 1912 and 1916.
 State Street (U.S. Route 89 in Utah) leads up Capitol Hill, and Main Street also climbs the one block to the west.
 The entire Salt Lake City metro area can be seen from Capitol Hill, as can the Great Salt Lake miles to the west.

 The hill is home to many historic buildings.
 The west-sloping side of the hill is a diverse neighborhood called "Marmalade Hill", since the streets are named after various fruits that are often used in making marmalade.
 The east slope descends sharply into City Creek Canyon.
 Over the small canyon is another Salt Lake City neighborhood called "the Avenues".
 Above and to the north of the Capitol building is the Wasatch Springs area named after nearby natural hot springs.
 The sloping south face of Capitol Hill is sometimes called "Heber's Bench" after Heber C. Kimball, former resident and Apostle of the Church of Jesus Christ of Latter-day Saints.

 The Marmalade District's borders are generally considered to be a small triangular area bounded by 300 North on the south, 500 North on the north, Center Street on the east, and Quince Street, the district's "Main Street", on the west.

 The Capitol Hill Historic District is listed on the National Register of Historic Places.